flotools/flotools/README.md

 If successful, Keyboard Maestro should announce, "Successfully imported macros."

 For the scripts to run correctly, open Keyboard Maestro Preferences, and under the general tab, check the checkbox labeled, "Start Keyboard Maestro Engine at log-in."
+Note that the Keyboard Maestro window does not need to be open for the scripts to run.

 ##Important Notes about Keyboard Maestro: